Ishpeming plans $16M sewer overhaul

-The City of Ishpeming today announced a more than $16 million sewer infrastructure project that will include a combination of several components of the City’s Sanitary Sewer Infrastructure.
+ISHPEMING, Mich.
+(WJMN) – The City of Ishpeming announced a more than $16 million sewer infrastructure project that will include a combination of several components of the City’s Sanitary Sewer Infrastructure.
 The city plans to replace the sewer main, as well as install a redundancy to the city’s sewer main system and any necessary upgrades to the lift stations to provide a long-term solution to its aging infrastructure.
-Ishpeming City manager Craig Cucini explains the urgency behind this project, and how upgrades to the various components of the sewer system will be prioritized.
+Ishpeming City manager Craig Cugini explains the urgency behind this project, and how upgrades to the various components of the sewer system will be prioritized.

 The city of Ishpeming historically tried to keep its infrastructure costs down and subsequently failed to adequately plan for the future of this aging sewer system.